Putting Instagram To Work In Your Trade Show Marketing Efforts

 What’s So Great About Instagram?

-Pairing Banner Stands With Instagram has shown to be effective when gaining brand exposure.
+Promotion using Instagram during trade shows has shown to be effective in gaining brand exposure.
 Instagram stands out from other popular social media in several ways that make it critically important to businesses.
-Although Instagram is driven by visuals, it also allows users to make long enough posts to use plain English.
-In comparison to the cryptic, can-I-buy-a-vowel messages users are stuck with on Twitter.
-Hashtags don’t count towards the text on Instagram, so posts may include multiple tags without eating up message length.
+Although the platform is driven by visuals, it also allows users to draft lengthy text (unlike Twitter).

 Help Yourself To Some Free Exposure